What It Means to Hold Space in Midlife — Especially for Yourself

 Focusing helps you listen.

-Together, they offer a way to stay with your experience without collapsing into it.
-A way to hold complexity without losing yourself.
-A way to soften the old reflex of overriding your body’s knowing.
+Together, they offer a way to stay with your experience without collapsing into it, to hold complexity without losing yourself, and to soften the old reflex of overriding your body’s knowing.

-When you hold space for yourself in this way, something inside begins to trust that it can come forward without being rushed or reshaped.
-You begin to sense the quiet coherence beneath the noise.
-You begin to feel the ground under your feet again.
+When you hold space for yourself in this way, something inside begins to trust that it can come forward without being judged.
+You begin to sense the quiet coherence beneath the noise, and you begin to feel the ground under your feet again.

 With yourself.